Aeowon/DealerTrack-Printer-ID-Assignment-Tool/README.md

 ## Usage

-1. Open the DealerTrack DMS page that contains the Printer ID grid.
+1. Open the DealerTrack DMS page Printer Assignments.
 2. Open the extension popup.
 3. Enter a value in **Find** and **Replace with**.
 4. Click **Replace All** to update matching rows.